RomainTrm/Blog/content/posts/using-processes-for-better-resilience/index.md

 > Even if in this blog post my primary focus is not about cross software integration, all these _patterns_ are well described in the book [Enterprise Integration Patterns](https://martinfowler.com/books/eip.html).

-## THE THREATS OF ASYNCHRONOUS PROCESSING
+## The threats of asynchronous processing

 Be aware there are two threats with asynchronous _jobs_ execution.